dynatrace-ace/perform2021-vhot-monaco/box/repo/dtu_lab_guide/content/07_exercise_seven/index.md

 ```
 We can see that there are two named configurations, called `management-zone-app-one` and `management-zone-app-two`.
 We will use those references in our `alerting-profile`.

-Open up `monaco/exercise-seven/projects/alerting-profile/profile.json`.
+Open `monaco/07_exercise_seven/projects/alerting-profile/profile.json`.
 Slightly dedacted, it contains at the bottom two variables that point to the management-zone ids:
 ```json
 "managementZoneId": "{{.mzId}}",
 "mzId": "{{.mzId}}",